devendranaga/linux-systems-programming-with-c/string_manipulations.md

 Or another way of assigning the string is the following.

     char char_array[] = "linux";

+Here in the char_array, we do not have to specify the size.
+Such variables are stored in the data section part of the final executable.

 The `printf` or `fprintf` functions can be used to print the strings.
 The format specifier `%s` is used to print the string.

 The below code prints the `char_array` on to the console.

     printf("%s", char_array);

 The standard library provides a string manipulation functions such as the following.
 Include the header file `<string.h>` for the API declarations.